tapiwamla/react-todo/README.md

 - React: JavaScript library for building user interfaces.
 - CSS: Styling for the application's user interface.
 - Local Storage: Web browser feature used for storing tasks locally.

-## Contributing

-Contributions are welcome!
-If you find any bugs or have suggestions for improvements, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---